jessexknight/masc-thesis/README.md

 #### To Do
-- [ ] src: all sentences on their own line for git diff.
 - [ ] Add: some details about gpuArray in Matlab
 - [ ] Add: (?) mean lesion intensity (standardized/relaxometry?) by anatomical region
-- [ ] Add: what is image registration, MNI space, etc.?
-- [ ] Add: methods parameter image smoothing
 - [ ] Add: more potential filters
 - [ ] Add: introduction to manual segmentations & use as "silver standard" for supervision
 - [ ] Check: scanner notation - colours, ordering (.m vs .tex too)